freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-069.md

 ## Description
 <section id='description'>

 The default properties of an `hr` element will make it appear as a thin light grey line.
-You can change the heighth of the line by specifying a value for the `height` property.
+You can change the height of the line by specifying a value for the `height` property.

 Change the height the `hr` element to be `3px`.